 02 of 10

-Have Dad take a seat, and then blindfold him.
-Place his toolbox at his feet and open it.
+Let Dad take a seat, blindfold him, a place his open toolbox at his feet.
 One at a time, have the kids pick out a tool from the box and, without naming the tool, describe it to Dad.
 Dad must guess the tool according to the descriptions.

 03 of 10